National communism: In Poland

 Władysław Gomułka, communist leader in Poland who was arrested in 1948 for "right-nationalist deviations" and spent over 3 years in prison, came to power as a result of Polish October in 1956.
 Championing "Polish road to socialism", Gomułka promised to bring "a truly national communism" to Poland.
 Gomułka and his national communism gave rise to Endo-Communism represented by Mieczysław Moczar and his faction - an ideology that was said to combine Marxism-Leninism with the tradition of the right-wing National Democracy movement and that was described as a "peculiar marriage of authoritarian Communism and chauvinist nationalist tendencies".
-Endo-Communism grew dominant and emerged as the de facto state ideology of Polish People's Republic in the 1960s.
+Endo-Communism grew dominant and emerged as the de facto state ideology of the Polish People's Republic in the 1960s.

 In Muslim regions of the former Russian Empire (1919–1923)

+Backrow-left; Liu Renjing, Qu Qiubai, Tan Malaka, M. N. Roy.
+Front-row; Chen Duxiu (left) and Sen Katayama (Middle).
+Tan Malaka argued against the outcome of the Second Congress.
+His political thought subsequently developed toward a form of national communism adapted to Indonesian nationalism and conditions.

 Open conflict between prominent Muslim theorists such as Mirsäyet Soltanğäliev on the one hand and Lenin and Stalin on the other broke out in 1919 at the Second Congress of the Communist International over the autonomy of the Muslim Communist Party.
 This also happened at the Congress of the Peoples of the East, the First Conference of the Turkic Peoples' Communists of Soviet Russia, and more significantly at the Tenth Congress of the Bolshevik Party (April 1921).
 The crisis resulted in the purge of the Communist Party of Turkestan in December 1922 and the arrest of Sultan Galiev in 1923.
 Galiev was the first Bolshevik Party member to be arrested by Stalin.
 The immediate cause of his arrest were his comments on the 12th Congress resolutions regarding concessions to non-Russians.
 Stalin was infuriated that Galiev rejected his juxtaposition of great-power chauvinism with local nationalism.
 Galiev commented that reaction to great-power chauvinism was not nationalism, and it was simply reaction to great-power chauvinism.
 Nine days later, he was arrested.

 During this time, Soltanğäliev, Turar Ryskulov, Nariman Narimanov, and Ahmet Baytursunov were very influential, especially through the Communist University of the Toilers of the East, which opened in 1921 and was very active until its staff was purged in 1924.
 Communists from outside the Soviet Union, such as Manabendra Nath Roy, Henk Sneevliet, and Sultan Zade, also taught there, formulating similar political positions.
 Students of the university included Sen Katayama, Tan Malaka, Liu Shaoqi, and Ho Chi Minh.

 The great purge in the Muslim republics began in 1928 with executions of Veli İbraimov of the Tatar Communist Party and Milliy Firqa followed by the leaders of Hummet, the Tatar Communist Party, and the Tatar Union of the Godless.
 It also happened in Azerbaijan, Kazakhstan, and the Young Bukharians.